-Let me give you three simple ways.
-Just so you know, I learned them from an eccentric futurist who—it should be noted—is probably a whack-job… but stick with me.
+Let me give you three ways.
+I learned them from an eccentric futurist who, it should be noted, is probably a wackjob.
+Just so you know.
+But stick with me.

 She isn’t using as directed, is she?

-Whatever tools and tactics you choose to include in your marketing plan—and that’s really a different subject for a different day—you should plan to deliver your message to consumers for only as long as you plan to be in business.
+Whatever tools and tactics you choose to include in your marketing plan – and that’s really a different article for a different day (probably a series of them, really) – you should plan to deliver your message to consumers for only as long as you plan to be in business.

-Customers and potential customers have this annoying habit of caring about things they think are important rather than what we think should be important to them.
+Customers and potential customers have this annoying habit of caring about things important to them rather than what we think they think should be important.
 We’re all too busy, we’re all too alternately focused and distracted, we’re all too over-communicated, unless you tell us and then keep on telling us.